ammarfaizi2/linux-block/Documentation/watch_queue.rst

 	(watch.info & info_mask) == info_filter

-    This could be used, for example, to ignore events that are not exactly on the watched point in a mount tree.
+    This could be used, for example, to ignore events that are not exactly on the watched point in a mount tree by specifying NOTIFY_MOUNT_IN_SUBTREE must be 0.

   * ``subtype_filter`` is a bitmask indicating the subtypes that are of interest.
 Bit 0 of subtype_filter[0] corresponds to subtype 0, bit 1 to